-- Eryngium planum is a miniature form of Eryngium, as regards its flowerheads which measure about 2 inches across (5 cm) and are blue all over.
-It grows in clumps of stiffly erect, branched stems, up to 3 feet tall (90 cm), which give the plant the appearance of an elegant little bush.
+- Eryngium planum is a miniature form of Eryngium, as regards its flower heads, which measure about 2 inches across (5 cm) and are blue all over.
+It grows in clumps of stiffly erect, branched stems, up to 3 feet tall (90 cm), which gives the plant the appearance of an elegant little bush.

-- Eryngium partners well with Mediterranean plants and silvery foliage plants.
+- Eryngium partners well with Mediterranean plants and silver foliage plants.

-- Eryngium planum thrives in full sun and enjoys dry, sandy, well-drained soils.
+- Eryngium planum thrives in full sun in dry, sandy, well-drained soils.
 The sunnier the site, the more intense the blue!
 Tolerates poor soils.
 Avoid planting this plant in moist and fertile soils, where it will tend to sprawl and may require support.

 - Drought tolerant, deer and rabbit resistant

-- Excellent choice for sun baked, informal beds and borders or naturalistic plantings, where the steel blue flowers and foliage will superbly complement the vibrantly colored summer flowers.
+- Excellent choice for sun baked, informal beds and borders or natural plantings, where the steel blue flowers and foliage will superbly complement the vibrantly colored summer flowers.
 Ideal for small gardens.
-May be planted as single specimen or in groupings.
+May be planted as a single specimen or in groupings.
 Perfect for cut or dried flower arrangements too!

 - Deadhead to preserve a neat appearance.
 Cut back in late summer after flowering is over.

 - Self-seeding may happen under satisfactory growing conditions, but rarely becomes a nuisance.